shuttle-hq/shuttle/examples/rocket/authentication/README.md

 $ curl https://<host>/private
 ```

-So let's get a JWT token from the login route first:
+So let's get a JWT from the login route first:

 ```sh